-In competitive markets, the price of a good equals the marginal benefit and marginal cost of the good.
-In the long run, the price also equals the minimum possible average cost (as seen in the earlier discussion on long-run cost curves).
+Block II: Microeconomics - II 10 possible average cost (as seen in the earlier discussion on long-run cost curves).
 In the long run, competitive equilibrium prices equal the minimum possible average cost of a good.
 Therefore, in the long run, price equals minimum possible average cost which is equal to marginal cost.
 Consumers can buy goods at the lowest possible price that covers both the average and the marginal cost of production.

-- 6. Firms in a perfectly competitive market adjust their output levels to the given price levels to maximize their profits, where

-- a.
-MC = MR

-- b.
-MC > MR

-- c.
-MC < MR

-- d.
-TC = MR

-- 7. The maximum price a buyer will pay for another unit of a good is called .

-- a.
-The marginal benefit of the good

-- b.
-The marginal cost of the good

-- c.
-The average cost of the good

-- d.
-The average variable cost of the good

-- 8.

-- a.
-Marginal cost.

-- b.
-Marginal benefit

-- c.
-Average variable cost

-- d.
-Average cost

-- 9. When a new allocation of resources can possibly make one person better off, but only at the expense of someone else, it is called

-- a.
-Pareto efficiency

-- b.
-Inefficient allocation

-- c.
-Marginal benefit

-- d.
-Marginal cost

-6.8 Effect of Taxes on Price and Output

-The effects of the imposition of taxes by the government in the form of lump tax, a profit tax, and a specific tax are discussed in this section.
+Check Your Progress - 2 6.
+Firms in a perfectly competitive market adjust their output levels to the given price levels to maximize their profits, where a.
+MC = MR b.
+MC & t; MR c.
+MC & gt; MR d.
+TC = MR 7.
+The maximum price a buyer will pay for another unit of a good is called. a.
+The marginal benefit of the good b.
+The marginal cost of the good c.
+The average cost of the good d.
+The average variable cost of the good 8. a.
+Marginal cost. b.
+Marginal benefit c.
+Average variable cost d.
+Average cost 9.
+When a new allocation of resources can possibly make one person better off, but only at the expense of someone else, it is called a.
+Pareto efficiency b.
+Inefficient allocation c.
+Marginal benefit d.
+Marginal cost 6.8 Effect of Taxes on Price and Output The effects of the imposition of a lump sum tax.
+The imposition of a lump sum tax leads to an upward shift of the average fixed cost and the average total cost curves.
+There are no changes in the AVC and the MC curves as the lump sum tax is a fixed cost.
+Given that the MC curve is the